XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 You can find [an example of an SPA](https://github.com/XcooBee/example-spa-xck-app) on github.

-Here is and example object.
+Here is an example object.

 ```json
 {